Nerdy-Technician/LinuxRMM-Script/README.md

 * `armv7l` → **armv6**
 * `armv6l` → **armv6**

-If the architecture is unrecognized, the script exits safely with an error message.
+If the architecture is unrecognised, the script exits safely with an error message.

 ---